Alpha-30-creator/Installm/PRD.md

 ```

 This diagram encodes the main “responsibility split”: InstaLLM serves the API and formats tool calls; the client/app executes tools and sends results back.

 ---

-## Open questions for you

-These answers won’t block Cursor from starting *(the plan above still works)*, but they determine defaults and scope.
-I’m writing them in non-technical terms.

-1. Do you want InstaLLM to be local-first *(runs on your laptop, default `localhost`)*, or should it also be easy to run on a remote server *(bind to `0.0.0.0`)* from day one?
-2. When you say “one command,” do you mean:

-   * **(A)** one command starts the server and I keep the terminal open, or
-   * **(B)** one command installs and starts a background service (daemon) that keeps running after the terminal closes *(like how many local model tools behave)*?
-3. For “structured responses,” do you require strict schema enforcement *(server must guarantee valid schema every time)*, or is “best-effort with retries” acceptable when strict enforcement isn’t available?
-4. For multiple models, do you need them available simultaneously *(route by model name)*, or is “I can switch which model is served” acceptable for MVP?
-5. Which environments must you support for MVP: Windows, macOS, Linux, or “Linux only” is acceptable initially?

----